-- The Standard Option calendar year deductible for covered medical services and supplies is \$350 per person, limited to \$700 per family, for services received from PPO providers, and \$500 per person, limited to \$1,250 per family, for services received from non-PPO providers.
-The Value Plan calendar year deductible for covered medical services and supplies is \$500 per person, limited to \$1,000 per family, for services received from PPO providers, and \$800 per person, limited to \$1,600 per family, for services received from non-PPO providers.
-Whether or not you use PPO providers, your deductible will not exceed the applicable non-PPO amounts.
-Under a family enrollment, the medical services and supplies deductible is satisfied for all family members when the combined covered expenses applied to the calendar year deductible for all family members reach the respective per family limit. - The Standard Option calendar year deductible for covered mental health/substance abuse services is \$350 per person, limited to \$700 per family, for services received from managed in-network providers and \$500 per person, limited to \$1,250 per family, for services received from non-network providers.
-The Value Plan calendar year deductible for covered mental health/substance abuse services is \$500 per person, limited to \$1,000 per family, for services received from managed in-network providers and \$800 per person, limited to \$1,600 per family, for services received from non-network providers.
-Whether or not you use PPO providers, your deductible will not exceed the applicable non-PPO amounts.
-This deductible is in addition to the medical services deductible.
-Under a family enrollment, the mental health/substance abuse services deductible is satisfied for all family members when the combined covered expenses applied to the calendar year deductible reach the respective per family limit.
+- The Standard Option calendar year deductible for covered services and supplies is \$400 per person, limited to \$800 per family, for services received from PPO/In-Network providers, and \$600 per person, limited to \$1,500 per family, for services received from Non-PPO/Outof-Network providers. - The Value Plan calendar year deductible for covered services and supplies is \$600 per person, limited to \$1,200 per family, for services received from PPO/In-Network providers, and \$900 per person, limited to \$1,800 per family, for services received from Non-PPO/Outof-Network providers. - Under a family enrollment, the calendar year deductible is satisfied for all family members when the combined covered expenses applied to the deductible for all family members reach the respective per family limit.

-The calendar year deductible for covered medical services and supplies, mental health/ substance abuse services, and prescription drugs, is \$2,000 for a Self Only enrollment and \$4,000 for a Self and Family enrollment.
+• The Consumer Option calendar year deductible for covered services and supplies is \$2,000 for a Self Only enrollment and \$4,000 for a Self and Family enrollment.